 Management Techniques:

 Mechanical - Small infestations of garlic mustard can easily be managed using manual control techniques.
-Dig or pull up the entire plant including, taking care to remove the entire root system.
+Dig or pull up the entire plant, taking care to remove the entire root system.
 Plants should be removed before seed set, which typically occurs by mid-July.
 Bag and remove all plant parts from the site.
-Solarize by placing bagged plant material in the sun for at least two weeks and then dispose of in an approved landfill.
+Solarize garlic mustard by placing bagged plant material in the sun for at least two weeks and then dispose of it in an approved landfill.
 Do not compost invasive plant material.